 Our Video Archives feature an expanding catalog of noir-related video, ranging from exclusive interviews, to festival guest appearances, to short films inspired by film noir.

-Did you know that The Film Noir Foundation has livestreams each month on our Facebook page in which Eddie Muller answers questions submitted by our email subscribers?
-Broadcasts are scheduled for January 13 and 27 at 7pm PT on Facebook.
-All broadcasts are available on our YouTube channel the following day.
-WATCH
+Did you know that The Film Noir Foundation has livestreams every two weeks on our Facebook page in which Eddie Muller answers questions submitted by our email subscribers?
+The latest ASK EDDIE broadcast released on Facebook February 1 and on YouTube the following day.
+Join our mailing list to submit your questions and get updates on upcoming ASK EDDIE broadcasts.

 I'm just glad there is an organization doing this.
 Back in 1988 when I first became obsessed, it seemed like few knew what film noir was here in the UK.
 So it would usually be just me and a small bunch of moody loners (male and female) who'd go to a regular evening at a flea pit in North London.
 Three films for a couple of bucks (or pounds here).
 Such fun...
 A pity NOIR CITY only happens in the U.S. Oh well, maybe one day I'll get over... — Henry Jaremko